connctd/docs/docs/content/auth.md

+---
-# Authentication
+title: Authentication
+---

 To authenticate against our API you need verify your credentials.
 In return you receive a token identifying you as the resource owner (user), granting you a certain amount of permissions.
 Please note: this token does NOT give you the privilege to access or work with resources like things, units or connectors since all of them are related to apps and not to developer accounts.
 Instead, this token can be used to access resources like apps (e.g. setup/manage your apps).
 If you would like to know how you can get an app token in order to work with things and units head over to the oauth2 section.